-- 13.5.1.
-The school will investigate the complaint thoroughly (the Deputy Principal, with Year Head assistance, generally leads the investigation). - 13.5.2.
-Louth and Meath ETB affirms that Coláiste Clavin is required to follow fair procedures when proposing to suspend a student.
-The school should observe the following procedures - 13.5.3.
-The student and parent(s) should be informed about the complaint - 13.5.4.
-The student and parent(s) should be given the opportunity to respond - 13.5.5.
+Louth and Meath ETB affirms that Coláiste Clavin is required to followfair procedures when proposing to suspend a student.
+The school should observe the following procedures

+13.5.1.
+The student and parent(s) should be informed about the complaint

+13.5.3.
 In the case of 'immediate' suspension, a preliminary investigation should be conducted to establish the case for the imposition of the suspension.
 Parents must be notified and arrangement made for the student to be collected from the school.
-The school must have due regard for its duty of care for the student. - 13.5.6.
-On completion of the investigation the findings are given to the principal who then decides on what course of action to take. - 13.5.7.
+The school must have due regard for its duty of care for the student.

+13.5.4.
 A student should not be suspended for more than 3 days except in exceptional circumstances.
 Louth and Meath ETB recognises that the Board of Management Coláiste Clavin should provide guidance to the Principal concerning the kinds of circumstances under which suspensions of longer that 3 days might be approved.
 If a suspension of longer than 3 days is being proposed the matter should be referred to the Board of Management for consideration and approval.
-However Louth and Meath ETB recognises that the Board of Management of Coláiste Clavin may wish to authorise the Principal, with the approval of the Chairperson of the Board of Management, to impose a suspension of up to 5 days in circumstances where a meeting of the Board cannot be convened in a timely fashion. - 13.5.8.
+However Louth and Meath ETB recognises that the Board of Management of Coláiste Clavin may wish to authorise the Principal, with the approval of the Chairperson of the Board of Management, to impose a suspension of up to 5 days in circumstances where a meeting of the Board cannot be convened in a timely fashion.
+Such authorisation must be recorded in the minutes of meeting of the Board of Management and reviewed on an annual basis.

+13.5.5.
 Louth and Meath ETB affirms the Boards of Management of Coláiste Clavin should formally review any proposal to suspend a student where the suspension would bring the number of days for which the student has been suspended in the current school year to 20 days for more.
 Any such suspension is subject to appeal under section 29 of the Education Act 1998.